Social, Moral, Spiritual and Cultural

 - Responsibility

-Each month we focus on a different value, and the value of excellence underpins everything we do from behaviour on the playground to presentation in children’s work.
+Every Friday we hold a Celebration Assembly where we celebrate children who have demonstrated our four school values of Respect, Inclusivity, Kindness and Integrity or any of the above global principles.
+The ethos of excellence underpins everything we do from behaviour on the playground to presentation in children’s work.

 Votes for Schools